JustDame/Connect4/README.md

 **[assumptions]**

-- assume wins by column
+- assume wins by row
 - assume the ai is random
 - assume the player will red
 - assume the player moves first